Carol Kaye: Soundtracks, tutoring and later work

-By 1969, Kaye was exhausted and had become disillusioned from doing session work, saying that the music had "started to sound like cardboard".
+By 1969, Kaye was exhausted and had become disillusioned from doing session work; she stated that the music had "started to sound like cardboard".
 At the same time, many newer rock bands disapproved of using session players, preferring to play the instruments themselves.
 She decided to make a change so her career evolved from playing primarily pop music to performing mostly soundtrack work, as well as writing and teaching.
 She wrote How To Play The Electric Bass, the first in a series of tutoring books and instructional video courses.
 Her soundtrack sessions from this time included playing on the themes to M.A.S.H., The Streets of San Francisco and Across 110th Street.
 Kaye had already performed on a number of soundtracks and had worked closely with Lalo Schifrin, playing on the theme to Mission: Impossible and the soundtrack for Bullitt.
 She regularly collaborated with Quincy Jones, later saying that he "wrote some of the most beautiful themes I've ever heard in my life".
 Kaye was also a part of Jones' orchestra at the 43rd Academy Awards.

 In the early 1970s, she toured with Joe Pass and Hampton Hawes, and continued to do sessions.
-In 1973, she played on Barbra Streisand's single "The Way We Were", which was cut live, and was told off by producer Marvin Hamlisch for improvising bass lines.
+In 1973, she played on Barbra Streisand's single "The Way We Were", which was cut live, and was admonished by producer Marvin Hamlisch for improvising bass lines.
 In 1976, she was involved in a car accident, and semi-retired from music.
 She continued to play sporadically, appearing on J. J. Cale's 1981 album Shades.

-In 1994, Kaye underwent corrective surgery to fix injuries stemming from the accident, and resumed playing and recording.
+In 1994, Kaye underwent corrective surgery to fix injuries stemming from the accident; she resumed playing and recording.
 She collaborated with Fender to produce a lighter version of the Precision Bass that reduced strain on her back and made it more comfortable to play.
-In 1997, she collaborated with Brian Wilson again, playing on his daughters' album, The Wilsons, while in 2006, Frank Black asked her to play on his album Fast Man Raider Man alongside fellow session stalwart, drummer Jim Keltner.
+In 1997, she collaborated with Brian Wilson again, playing on his daughters' album, The Wilsons; in 2006, Frank Black asked her to play on his album Fast Man Raider Man alongside fellow session stalwart, drummer Jim Keltner.
 She was featured in the 2008 film The Wrecking Crew along with a cast of other studio musicians.
 In one interview segment, she said that she believed at the peak of her session activity she was making more money than the US president.